Adarsh-Roy/gthr.nvim/README.md

 - **Interactive Mode** - Opens gthr's TUI in a floating window
 - **Buffer Integration** - Pre-include all open buffers in gthr
-- **Direct Mode** - Gather context from all open buffers directly to clipboard
+- **Direct Mode** - Gather context from all open buffers in current working directory directly to clipboard
 - **Auto-Install** - Automatically downloads the correct gthr version if not found

 ## Installation